RebinW/active-directory-domain-services/02-dns-configuration/02-forward-lookup-zones.md

 ![ping host](screenshots/pinghost.png)

 ## Results
-The forward lookup zone klarstroem.local contains the DNS recvords used to resolve hostnames to IP addresses in the domain.
-I created a manual A record and verified that the DNS server was able to resolve the hostname correctly using nslookup and ping.
+The forward lookup zone klarstroem.local contains the DNS records used to resolve hostnames to IP addresses in the domain.
+I created a manual A record and verified that the DNS server was able to resolve the hostname correctly using nslookup and reach it using ping.
 This confirmed that the DNS server is functioning as expected and that records stored in the zone can be used by clients and servers in the environment.

 ## Lessons Learned
 This lab helped me better understand how forward lookup zones are structured and how DNS records are stored within a domain.
 I saw how host records map machines to IP addresses and how DNS manager organizes types of records used by Active Directory.

 I also learned that DNS in an Active Directory environment is not only used for basic hostname resolution.
 It also plays an important role in helping clients locate authentication services and other infrastructure services.
-Understanding how these records are stored in the zone makes it easier to troubleshoot DNS problems in the futuree.
+Understanding how these records are stored in the zone makes it easier to troubleshoot DNS problems in the future.